tastyigniter/docs/advanced/mail.md

 ### Mail variables

-You may access all of the data passed to the mail view or template by using the `{{ $variable }}` syntax.
+You may access all the data passed to the mail view or template by using the `{{ $variable }}` syntax.
 For example, if you pass a `$customer_name` variable to the mail view, you can access it in the view like this:

 ```blade
 <p>Hello {{ $customer_name }},</p>